 5. Help the community do it’s part in addressing a number of state and regional environmental challenges related to air, energy, noise, and water pollution.

 In 2020, the Town began development of a Townwide Bicycle Master Plan, funded by the Contra Costa Measure J Transportation for Livable Communities program.
 The plan was developed with extensive public input through virtual workshops and an online webtool that helped develop recommendations for new bicycle projects and programs that will shape the future of cycling in Danville.
-The draft plan is scheduled for adoption by the Danville Town Council at it's upcoming meeting on July 6, 2021.
+The plan was adopted by the Town Council on July 6, 2021.

 Buy a new e-bike and apply for a cash rebate of $150-$300!
 Rebates are reserved for adult (18+) residents of each city and unincorporated area of the county and will be awarded on a first-come, first-served basis, one per household until funding is exhausted.